Model Context Protocol

 Connect in one click

 Add LogPulse to your agent and authorize it in your browser.
-OAuth 2.1 walks the user through consent on exactly the scopes you grant — no token to copy, store, or rotate by hand.
+OAuth 2.1 walks the user through consent on exactly the scopes you grant, with no token to copy, store, or rotate by hand.
 It is the smoothest way to connect an interactive client like Claude Code, Cursor, or Codex.

 Works with